lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-22-just-because-inventory-is-invisible.md

 A few examples:
 - A design document waiting to be implemented
 - A code change waiting to be reviewed or deployed
-- A partially implemented feature, e.g. the back-end is complete but front-end remains to be implemented
+- A partially developed feature, e.g. back-end is complete but front-end remains

 If we walked around an engineering department, we wouldn't _see_ any of these lying around.